 - The Student must inform his/her mentor at least 24 hours in advance, with reasons for his/her absence and with a view to postponing the session, where possible within the same week or to the following week.
 The Student agrees that the postponement of a session may lead to two mentoring sessions being scheduled in a single week.

 - Should the Student fail to notify his/her mentor, or do so less than 24 hours prior to the scheduled session,the absence will be deemed unjustified and will not be postponed, excluding exceptional circumstances subject to prior authorisation by the OpenClassrooms Student Success service.
 Any session which the Student cancels less than 24 hours in advance or in which the Student is more than 15 minutes late shall be deemed an ‘unauthorised absence’.

-In the two cases cited above, the Student must e-mail the mentor with the reasons for his/her absence (prior to and/or after the scheduled session), and reschedule another session with the mentor within 48 hours of the absence.
+In the two cases cited above, the Student must e-mail the mentor with the reasons for his/her absence (prior to and/or after the scheduled session), and reschedule, when applicable, another session with the mentor within seven (7) days of the absence.

-If the Student has three consecutive unauthorised absences, the Disciplinary Board may impose a penalty including the exclusion of the Student from the course.
+If the Student has three consecutive unauthorised absences, the Disciplinary Board may impose a penalty including the exclusion of the Student from the path.

-In order to guarantee the successful outcome of their training, Students must provide regular work throughout the course, including the completion of the projects that they must submit to their mentor during the weekly sessions.
+In order to guarantee a successful outcome of their training, Students must provide regular work throughout the path, including the completion of the projects that they must submit to their mentor during the weekly sessions.